f-rousset/SI_InfusionMS/README.md

 Scripts that can be used to reproduce the **simulations** are provided in directories [`toyTests`](toyTests/) and [`diy2inf_simuls`](diy2inf_simuls/).
 These directories themselves contain nested subdirectories.
-Each terminal subsdirectory corresponds to a simulation scenario.
+Each terminal subdirectory corresponds to a simulation scenario.
 Files from parent directories should be copied in a terminal subdirectory in order to reproduce simulations for the corresponding simulation scenario.
 In particular, the two `generic_workflow.R` files are each a master script file whose execution depends